CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/reserves-for-collective-bargaining.md

   - title: Operating Budget
     url: "/operating-budget/"
     local: true
-  - current: Reserves for collective bargaining
+  - current: Reserve for collective bargaining
-  - published: 4/13/17
+  - published: 4/11/18
 - intro:
-  - title: Reserves for collective bargaining
+  - title: Reserve for collective bargaining
     short_desc: >
       Collective bargaining is the process of negotiations between the City administration and bargaining units (unions).
     description: >
-      Most union contracts in City departments expired in FY17.
-Salary increases in these agreements will have a major impact on dollars available in FY18 and in the upcoming years.
-The FY18 collective bargaining reserves, a $20 million reserve for Boston Public Schools and a $27 million reserve for City departments including the Public Health Commission, contain funding for successor agreements.
-These reserves account for $31 million of the growth in the FY18 Budget.
+      The FY19 collective bargaining reserve, a $41 million reserve for City departments, Boston Public Schools, and the Public Health Commission, contains funding for collective bargaining agreements that are still outstanding.
+Salary increases in these agreements will have a direct impact on dollars available in FY19 and in the upcoming years.
+This reserve accounts for $29.6 million of the growth in the FY19 Budget.
     sidebar_menu: true
 - table:
-  - title: Reserves for collective bargaining
+  - title: Reserve for collective bargaining
     right_text:
       name: Back to all expenditures
       link: /operating-budget
     columns:
-      - "": City Reserve for Collective Bargaining "FY15 Actual": 10.79
+      - "": City Reserve for Collective Bargaining "FY16 Actual": 0.02
-        "FY16 Actual": 0.02
-        "FY17 Budget": 7.00
+        "FY17 Actual": 28.00
-        "FY18 Budget": 27.00
+        "FY18 Budget": 11.39
+        "FY19 Budget": 41.00
-      - "": BPS Reserve for Collective Bargaining "FY15 Actual": 0.00
+      - "": BPS Reserve for Collective Bargaining "FY16 Actual": 0.00
-        "FY16 Actual": 0.00
+        "FY17 Actual": 0.00
-        "FY17 Budget": 9.00
-        "FY18 Budget": 20.00
+        "FY18 Budget": 0.00
+        "FY19 Budget": 0.00
       - "": Totals
         "total": true
-        "FY15 Actual": 10.79
         "FY16 Actual": 0.02
-        "FY17 Budget": 16.00
+        "FY17 Actual": 28.00
-        "FY18 Budget": 47.00
+        "FY18 Budget": 11.39
+        "FY19 Budget": 41.00
 ---